snpsuen/URLShortenMongoStateful/README.md

 Other replicas will proceed straight away to Step 5.
 More specifically, the initialisation script is defined via a K8s config map that will be mounted as /docker-entrypoint-initdb.d/mongostate-init.sh by the Mongo stateful pods.
 Please refer to the config map manifest for details, https://github.com/snpsuen/URLShortenMongoStateful/blob/main/manifest/mongostate-configmap.yaml

-The only other code change occurred to the Flask frontend app.py, where the the @app.before_first_request hook has been dropped.
+The only other code change occurs to the Flask frontend app.py, where the the @app.before_first_request hook is dropped.

 The deployment procedure is exactly the same as my earlier repo, https://github.com/snpsuen/URLShortenStateful.
-Just use the docker image urlshortenstateful:v2 and kubectl apply -f the yaml manifests from THIS repo.
+Just use the docker image urlshortenstateful:v2 and kubectl apply -f the yaml manifests from THIS repo, (/manifest)